What Is A Good Golf Handicap And How Is It Calculated?

 The purpose of handicaps is to give every golfer an equal and fair chance during a competition.
 This was created in an attempt to create a level ground to enable golfers to compete equally.

-However, when theis system is embraced, these two competing golfers have their winning chances equalized.
-This is because the lower scorer is offered the chance to minus strokes for certain holes he or she is playing in.
-This creates a balance between the net scores of the two players whose playing abilities are on a different level.
-The net score is calculated by taking away the strokes that the weaker player was allowed to deduct, from their actual score.
+However, when this system is embraced, these two competing golfers have their winning chances equalized.
+This is because the lower scorer is offered the chance to minus strokes for certain holes in which he or she is playing.
+This creates a balance between the net scores of the two players whose playing abilities differ.
+The net score is calculated by removing the strokes that the weaker player could deduct from their actual score.

-According to the rules, you must participate in not less than 10 rounds to be eligible for a handicap.
+According to the rules, you must participate in at least 10 rounds to be eligible for a handicap.
 After this stage, you emerge as a qualified golfer with a handicap index.
 It is a gradual process that requires patience and persistence.

 Golf handicaps date back to the 1600s.
 A diary written by a medical student who was also a golfer, Thomas Kincaid from Scotland, was found to have information about handicapping.
 During the time, this system was adopted to equalize the players’ skills whose levels were not even.

-As golf became more popular towards the early 1800s, golfers from Britain adopted procedures that were mathematical, as a way of calculating handicaps in a more accurate manner.
+As golf became more popular in the early 1800s, golfers from Britain adopted mathematical procedures to calculate handicaps more accurately.

-Bodies governing golfing and its rules started to crop up in a bid to come up with rules that were more centered and elaborate procedures to determine scores and rules to be followed in the handicap system.
-Such bodies include the USGA among others.
+Bodies governing golfing and its rules started to crop up in a bid to develop more centered and elaborate procedures to determine scores and rules to be followed in the handicap system.
+Such bodies include the USGA, among others.

 There arose differences in course ratings and handicapping probabilities portrayed by the different golfing bodies.
 Due to this, a universal body, World Handicap System, was created.
 A new global system was agreed upon by the different golfing bodies and handicapping authorities who came together in 2020 to settle these differences.

-How To Calculate And Determine A Good Handicap
+How To Calculate And Determine A Handicap In Golf

-The formula used to calculate handicaps is the multiplication of the Handicap index by Slope rating divided by 113.
+Calculating handicaps is multiplying the Handicap index by the Slope rating divided by 113.
 Add your Course Rating-Par to the answer you get from the first calculation.

 After all, is said, you still have this question in your mind: what is a good handicap?
-According to USGA, a good handicap index is one below 14 for male golfers and lower than 28 for female golfers.
-The smaller the number representing your handicap index – smaller equals better.
-A handicap that is higher than 18 is said to be a poor handicap.
+According to USGA, a good handicap index is below 14 for male golfers and below 28 for female golfers.
+The smaller the number representing your handicap index – the smaller equals better.
+A handicap above 18 is said to be a poor handicap.